Daniyal0100101/Web-Chat-App/README.md

-About This project:

--   🚀 Python virtual environment setup
+# Web Chat App

+A real-time web chat application using Flask and Socket.io.

+## Features

--   💬 Socket.io and Flask integration
+- Real-time messaging with Socket.io and Flask
--   ✨ JavaScript on the frontend
+- JavaScript frontend for a dynamic user experience
--   ✅ Deployment at the end
+- Easy setup and deployment

+## Getting Started

 ### Run the App Locally